 Bowing or warping of the bed

 Fig 2, below is showing the bed warping downwards, I have mostly seen the beds warping upwards.
 This can be for a few reasons.
-The main one we have come across is the bed levelling springs have been overtightened.
+The main one we have come across is the bed levelling springs have been over-tightened.
 This causes the bed to warp as it is under pressure from the spring (Also note this will put undue wear on your bearings).
-The way to diagnose this problem is easy if you have a runout gauge, attached it to the head and then jog the head around the bed taking readings as you go and you can build a map showing the bed levels.
+The way to diagnose this problem is easy if you have a runout gauge, attach it to the head and then jog the head around the bed taking readings as you go and you can build a map showing the bed levels.
 Something like Fig 3, from Prusa printers below.
 This will show you where the bed is warped and give you an idea of why you have a problem.
-If you don’t have a rounout gauge, like most of us mortals.
-You can print a single layer over the whole bed.
-This will show you where the bed is higher and lower by looking at the Fig 4 below of filament flow on badly leveled bed.
+If you don’t have a runout gauge, like most of us mortals, you can print a single layer over the whole bed.
+This will show you where the bed is higher and lower by looking at the Fig 4 below of filament flow on badly levelled bed.

 Damage to the bed